BayKeremm/EE5-ESP32/README.md

 then 'idf.py -p THE_PORT_NAME -b BAUD_RATE flash' command will build and flash the code to the esp32.\
 'screen /dev/cu.PORT_NAME BAUD_RATE' command will open the output window of the esp32.\
 BAUD_RATE = 115200.

+TODO/
+Connect to wifi on start-up\
+Measurement will be done and sent every minute